What is A Diamond Clarity Chart?

 Out of all of the 4Cs of diamonds - cut, color, clarity, and carat - clarity is the “C” most obscured to the naked eye.
 Most diamond lovers rely on gemologists to define it on a diamond clarity chart.
 But even then, any grade beyond “flawless” can be difficult to understand.

-Clarity can play an important role when buying a diamond.
+Clarity can play an important role when buying a diamond or an engagement ring featuring a lab-grown diamond.
 Read on to learn more about navigating a diamond clarity chart to find the VRAI created diamond meant just for you.

 What Is Diamond Clarity?

 Diamond clarity refers to the visual purity of a diamond and is determined by its number of inclusions and blemishes.
 Clarity is difficult to notice without the help of a magnifier.

 Five factors are considered when assigning a diamond’s clarity grade.
 The size and number of imperfections, their position within the diamond, how they impact its durability, and the noticeable contrast between the imperfections and the diamond itself.

 Flawless diamonds are extremely rare and therefore rank highest in clarity grade.
 For a diamond to be deemed Flawless, no inclusions or blemishes must be visible under 10-power magnification.
 There are also Internally Flawless diamonds.

 After these high rankings, diamonds are graded as Very, very slightly included or VVS1 and VVS2, as well as Very slightly included, or VS1 and VS2.
 Once again, the inclusions in these diamonds are invisible to the untrained eye.

 When it comes to Slightly included diamonds, or SI1 and SI2, these flaws can become visible to the naked eye.
 Imperfect diamonds are rated I1, 12, and 13 for their various degrees of visible inclusion.